rancher/docs/content/rancher/v2.x/en/upgrades/single-node-upgrade/_index.md

 ---
 To upgrade Rancher Server 2.x to the latest version, you need to enter only a few commands.

+>**Prerequisites:**
+>
+> - Create a backup of your current Rancher installation.
+For more information, see [Backing Up Your Rancher Server]({{< baseurl >}}/rancher/v2.x/en/installation/after-installation/single-node-backup-and-restoration/#backing-up-your-rancher-server).
->**Prerequisite:** Open Rancher and write down the version number displayed in the lower-left of the browser (example: `v2.0.0`).
+> - Open Rancher and write down the version number displayed in the lower-left of the browser (example: `v2.0.0`).
 You'll need this number during the upgrade process.

 1. Stop the container currently running Rancher Server.
 Replace `<RANCHER_CONTAINER_ID>` with the ID of your Rancher container.